THE OLD TESTAMENT HOUSE OF THE LORD: FOURTEEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 The Tabernacle of the Congregation was one tabernacle.
 The Body of Christ is one body.
 Let us adopt the larger view.
 Let us look for the Spirit of Christ in every person claiming to be a Christian.
 Having found the Spirit of Christ in Him, let us embrace him as a brother in the Lord, laying to one side the differences in doctrinal understanding and religious behaviors.
 Let us pray to receive Paul’s attitude:

-But God forbid that I should glory, save in the cross of our Lord Jesus Christ, by whom the world is crucified unto me, and I unto the world.
+But God forbid that I should boast except in the cross of our Lord Jesus Christ, by whom the world has been crucified to me, and I to the world.
 (Galatians 6:14)

 If we glory in the cross alone, and accept all Christians as equal brothers and sisters in the Lord, perhaps we will have made a good start toward the maturity and unity of the one Body of Christ.